json-api/json-api/extensions/patch/index.md

 For the sake of brevity, operatons requested with `PATCH` and conforming with JSON Patch will be called "Patch operations".

-Servers **SHOULD** indicate support for the Patch extension by including the the media type query parameter `supported-ext=patch` in the `Content-Type` header of every response.
+Servers **MUST** indicate support for the Patch extension by including the the media type query parameter `supported-ext=patch` in the `Content-Type` header of every response.
 For example: `Content-Type: application/vnd.api+json; supported-ext=patch`.